Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Computational methods

-In order to perform the MD simulations, we utilize the Large-scale Atomic/ Molecular Massively Parallel Simulator (LAMMPS) software \cite{THOMPSON2022108171} and to model correctly plastic deformation, we first compute the the elastic constants, C$_{ij}$, bulk modulus, and Poisson's ratio by two EAM-based interatomic potential for a small BCC W sample of 3.375 nm$^3$.
-As well as defect parameters as Energy cohesion for BCC structure, Interstitial energy formation on $\langle 111 \rangle$ and $\langle 110 \rangle$, and vacancy energy formation that are obtained as:
+In order to perform the MD simulations, we utilize the Large-scale Atomic/ Molecular Massively Parallel Simulator (LAMMPS) software \cite{THOMPSON2022108171}.
+To model correctly plastic deformation, we first compute the the elastic constants, C$_{ij}$, and other W properties, as well as the surface energies by all the interatomic potentials considered in this work.
+The obtained values are presented in Table~\ref{tab:EC_Mo} and \ref{tab:SEMD} noticing that the EAM-based potentials we utilize are similar in most respects.

-where $E^f$ is the energy formation of interstitial or vacancy; $E_f$ is the final energy after energy optimization process by considering the interstitial atom or vacancy in the computational cell; $\pm$ is $+$ for interstitial energy and $-$ for vacancy formation energy computation, respectively.
-The obtained values are presented in Table~\ref{tab:EC_Mo}.
-W is a metal that shears in $\langle 111 \rangle$ directions on the $\{110\}, \{112\}$, and $\{123\}$ planes.

-The two EAM-based potentials we utilize are quite similar in most respects, Tab.~\ref{tab:EC_Mo}.
-However, a key difference arises in the lattice constant, which is 3.1472 \AA{} for EAM1 \cite{Marinica_2013} and 3.16 \AA{} for EAM2 \cite{Wang_2017}.
-Given that the Burgers vector is defined for BCC crystals as $\vec b = a_0\sqrt{3}/2$, it is clear that the two potentials are expected to have distinct effects on plastic deformation features, such as stacking fault formation and dislocation proliferation.
-Characteristically, the stacking fault energy scales as $G\cdot b$, while dislocation energies as $G\cdot b^2$, suggesting that a fundamental difference in $b$ should influence and amplify effects that distinguish dislocations from stacking faults during mechanical deformation simulatons.